Jasminehh/doodle_image_recognition_CNN/README.md

 It is difficult to see from these images what the purpose of the convolutional filters might be.
 It appears that they have merely created several variations of the input image, as if light was shining from different angles and casting shadows in the image.

 #### Second Convolutional Layer
-From these images, it looks like the second convolutional layer might detect lines and patterns in the input images.
+From these images, it looks like the second convolutional layer can detect lines and patterns in the input images.

 ![](image/cnn_layer_output.png)
 <p align="center">